 His recordings include the complete Beethoven sonatas, Haydn, Schumann, Liszt, Rachmaninov, Ravel, Poulenc and music by the late Astronomer Sir Patrick Moore.
 Neil has appeared on radio and TV playing live on BBC Radio 3 and 4.

 His compositions include a Requiem and his songs set to poems by the Bronte sisters were recently performed at St James’s.
 Last year he played unfinished Schubert Sonatas (completed by Crossland) in Singapore giving masterclasses there and at the Royal College, London.

 In 2012-13 Steve played a series of unique musical tribute concerts starting at St James’s Piccadilly recreating the music and jazz playing of Dudley Moore.
-Steve’s Violin Concerto received it’s orchestral premier in Scotland on June 3rd with soloist Mark Wilson and Paul Wood conducting Ayr Camerata.
+In recent years in London he has performed for St James Piccadilly, for ‘Classical Partners’, The Halo Project, St George’s Bloomsbury, The Royal National Hotel, St. George’s Pinner and the Harrow Museum.
+Steve’s Violin Concerto was premiered in Scotland in June 2017 with soloist Mark Wilson and Paul Wood conducting Ayr Camerata.

 Musicweb International described his first CD of piano music as ‘kaleidoscopically varied works……engagement with melody, impressionistic atmosphere, jazzy syncopation….slowly burning passion’.

 Mark Wilson studied violin performance at both the RCS (then the RSAMD) and the RAM.
 He went on to co- found the Solaris String Quartet and the piano trio, Trilogy, before becoming concertmaster of the Orquestra do Estado de Mato Grosso in Brazil.
 He is now the leader of the flexible string ensemble, Afton Strings.